-Don’t be offended mommies, but research shows us that dad’s involvement and early interactions with your baby are a higher predictor of your baby’s future language and academic skills than mommy’s early interactions.
-In other words, the more daddy reads to your baby, sings to your baby, and talks to your baby, the smarter your baby will be!
+Don’t be offended, mommies, but research shows that a dad’s involvement and early interactions with your baby are a higher predictor of your baby’s future language and academic skills than a mommy’s early interactions.1 In other words, the more daddy reads to your baby, sings to your baby, and talks to your baby, the smarter your baby will be!

-Studies show us that moms read books to babies and sing to babies more often than dads, but dads typically use higher quality language and are better at engaging the baby.
+Studies show that moms read books and sing to babies more often than dads, but dads typically use higher-quality language and are better at engaging the baby.

-Studies also show that moms and dads are equally playful with babies and small children, but dad’s playfulness is more predictive of future language skills.
-This is an important statistic when thinking about avoiding the word gap.
-The word gap is the words that babies do not hear in their first three years, the critical period of early development when 85% of their brain is formed.
-Because babies develop their vocabulary from their parents’ and caregivers’ vocabulary, when they do not hear words spoken to them, they fall behind in their own language development and start school at a disadvantage compared to their peers.
+Studies also show that moms and dads are equally playful with babies and small children, but dad’s playfulness is more predictive of future language skills.2 This is an important statistic when thinking about avoiding the word gap.
+The word gap is the words babies do not hear in their first three years, the critical period of early development when 85% of their brain is formed.
+Because babies develop their vocabulary from their parents’ and caregivers’ vocabulary, they fall behind in their language development and start school at a disadvantage compared to their peers when they do not hear words spoken to them.

-Some parents do not realize that babies are listening and taking in information even when they are not talking back yet and other parents just aren’t talkative.
-Or they are dealing with toxic stress, or just feel too busy to talk to their baby.
+Some parents do not realize that babies listen and take in information even when they are not talking back yet, while other parents just aren’t talkative.
+Or they are dealing with toxic stress or feel too busy to talk to their baby.

-Research is showing us that we need to talk to babies all day long and by daddy talking to the baby, she is retaining more than when mommy talks to her.
+Research shows us that we need to talk to babies all day long, and when daddy talks to the baby, she retains more than when mommy talks to her.

 Daddies, read to your babies!
-Don’t be shy about singing to her as you put her to sleep, saying nursery rhymes as you change diapers and making up stories as you feed him lunch.
-Use high quality language, not baby talk, encourage eye contact and pause between sentences to give your baby a chance to respond.
+Don’t be shy about singing to her as you put her to sleep, saying nursery rhymes as you change diapers, and making up stories as you feed him lunch.
+Use high-quality language, not baby talk, encourage eye contact, and pause between sentences to give your baby a chance to respond.
 Babies start to understand the pause and flow of a conversation as early as three weeks.
-When you pause they understand that it is their turn to make noises.
+When you pause, they know it is their turn to make noises.
 Respond to her noises and have an exchange back and forth.
 This is so good for the language centers of the brain.

 Maybe results are higher with daddies because they are often more engaging than mommies.

-Daddies tend to focus 100% on the baby when they are playing, while moms might be multitasking at the same time.
-Daddies are more likely to be physical with the babies, which might alarm mom, but fully engage the baby on a higher level.
+Daddies tend to focus 100% on the baby when playing, while moms might be multitasking.
+Daddies are more likely to be physical with babies, which might alarm mom, but they fully engage baby on a higher level.